COINtoolbox/CosmoABC/README.rst

 `CosmoABC` is a package which enables parameter inference using an Approximate Bayesian Computation (ABC) algorithm, as described in Ishida et al., 2015 [LINK].

 The code was originally designed for cosmological parameter inference from galaxy clusters number counts based on Sunyaev-Zel'dovich measurements.
-In this context, the cosmological simulations were performed using the NumCosmo library.
+In this context, the cosmological simulations were performed using the `NumCosmo library <http://www.nongnu.org/numcosmo/>`_ .

 Nevertheless, the user can easily take advantadge of the ABC sampler along with his/her own simulator, as well as  test personalized prior distributions, summary statistics and distance functions.